Mental Health: What It Is & How to Improve it

 Many people feel unwilling or afraid to express their feelings and fear that counseling would make them do this.

 The reality is that we all experience emotion all of the time, whether we want to acknowledge it or not.
-When emotions are not acknowledged, they have a way of controlling us through indirect means.
+When feelings are not recognized, they have a way of controlling us through indirect means.
 For example, suddenly getting angry at something someone said, having a panic attack for no known reason, experiencing unexplained back pain, neck pain, or digestive problems.

 Rather than having your emotions control you, counseling helps you to be in charge.
 The purpose of counseling is not to make you feel pain but to help you relieve yourself from pain.
 To let it go.
 Most people find that it is a huge relief to have someone else acknowledge and hear how their true feelings and worries.